espm-157/website/reading/01-github-jupyter.md

 - Create an acount on [GitHub](https://github.com)
 - Use the GitHub Classroom magic link distributed in class to create a GitHub repository under the course's GitHub Organization [espm-157](https://github.com/espm-157).

+Continue below.
 As we progress, we will learn more about how to use `git` and GitHub -- how to recover earlier versions, create branches and pull requests, leverage automation in GitHub Actions and much else.

 ### JupyterHub